Absence of thermalization for systems with long-range interactions coupled to a thermal bath: The energy flux between the system and the bath

-In the continuum limit, when the system is trapped in a canonical QSS, we find that the average energy flux between the bath and the system indeed vanishes, making the two subsystems by all means decoupled and thus preventing thermalization (see supplementary material A for a more detailed analysis).
-It is remarkable that a zero-flux steady state is reached for $T_B \ne T_S$ in the non-collisional continuum limit, at variance with what is normally found in most collisional systems. \\ Even more surprising is the behavior of the system during the ``violent relaxation'' stage towards the canonical QSS, which is characterized by a net energy flux from the (cold) bath to the (hot) system.
-To better illustrate this observation, we plot $T_B$ and $T_S$ versus time in fig.~\ref{figure3}.
+Even more surprising is the behavior of the system during the ``violent relaxation'' stage towards the canonical QSS, which is characterized by a net energy flux from the (cold) bath to the (hot) system.
+To better illustrate this observation, we plot $T_B$ and $T_S$ versus time in Fig.~\ref{figure3}.
 Note that $T_S$ is larger than $T_B$ at $t=0$, the time of injection.
 As time progresses, the difference $\Delta T$ increases even further, resulting in an anomalous energy transfer from the bath to the system.
 In short, and counter-intuitively, the {\em hot} system gets {\em hotter} when placed in contact with a large long-range QSS reservoir.
-This observation, although fighting intuition, does not violate any laws of physics, as the second law of thermodynamics is only expected to hold at thermal equilibrium. \\
+This observation, although fighting intuition, does not violate any laws of physics, as the second law of thermodynamics is only expected to hold at thermal equilibrium.